 When you think about Czech alcohol, the first thing that will spring to mind is the famous beer brewed in parts of the country.
-What is less known though is the amount of wine that the country produces – a practice that has gone on since the Roman era, proved by the discovery of a vintner’s knife at a Roman camp in southern Moravia.
-King Charles IV even gave wine making the royal seal of approval in 1358, as he had been educated in France, a country long famed for its wine.
+Though, what is less known is the amount of wine that the country produces – a practice that has gone on since the Roman era, proved by the discovery of a vintner’s knife at a Roman camp in southern Moravia.
+King Charles IV even gave winemaking the royal seal of approval in 1358, as he had been educated in France, a country long famed for its wine.

-In the region of Moravia, the hub of wine making is undoubtedly centered around the town of Mikulov, which has the perfect micro-climate for this practice.
-With cool weather mixed in with warm south facing slopes, it is a perfect combination.
-Although Czech wine is not as lauded as the wines from France or Spain, there are still a number of well-known varieties from the region; the red wines include Frankovka, Modry Portugal and Vavrinecke, while the white wines are represented by Muller-Thurgau, Sauvignon, Chardonnay, Riesling and Weltliner.
+In Moravia, the hub of winemaking is undoubtedly centred around Mikulov, which has the perfect micro-climate for this practice.
+With cool weather mixed in with warm south-facing slopes, it is a perfect combination.
+Although Czech wine is not as lauded as the wines from France or Spain, there are still some well-known varieties from the region; the red wines include Frankovka, Modry Portugal and Vavrinecke, while the white wines are represented by Muller-Thurgau, Sauvignon, Chardonnay, Riesling and Weltliner.
 Most of the wines are made from grapes that are best used when young, and there is also a large amount of sparkling wine produced in the country.

-Moravian Wine Tourism has not yet been discovered much by foreigner visitors, and the wine scene here more involves harvest festivals and leisurely cycle touring between family-owned vineyards.
-The region does not have big resorts, boutique hotels and top restaurants; rather you will find small family B&Bs with home wine cellars.
-Czech Tourism publish a Through the Land of Wine brochure, or see www.wineofczechrepublic.cz for details on wine tourism.
+Moravian Wine Tourism has not yet been discovered much by foreign visitors, and the wine scene here more involves harvest festivals and leisurely cycle touring between family-owned vineyards.
+The region does not have big resorts, boutique hotels and top restaurants; rather, you will find small family B&Bs with home wine cellars.
+Czech Tourism print brochure Through the Land of Wine brochure or visit www.wineofczechrepublic.cz for details on wine tourism.

-Under Communist rule the wine making industry fell into the ownership of cooperatives, as did many other businesses in the country.
-This had a massively detrimental effect on the Czech wine industry, as quality was sacrificed in place of quantity.
-Nowadays though these cooperatives have become private companies and dominate much of the wine industry in the country, although there are also some private families – such as the Lobkowicz family – who also produce a large amount of wine in the country.
+Under Communist rule, the winemaking industry fell into the ownership of cooperatives, as did many other businesses in the country.
+This had a massively detrimental effect on the Czech wine industry, as the quality was sacrificed in place of quantity.
+Nowadays, though, these cooperatives have become private companies and dominate much of the wine industry in the country.
+However, some private families – such as the Lobkowicz family – also produce a large amount of wine in the country.
 It is generally the smaller wine producers who make the best quality wine.